Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Travel Information for the Andes

-This section contains some general information about flights, hotels etc., for planning a trip to the Andes.
 For more specific information on each country in South America please see our Andes Trip Guide index page.
-For information on when and where to travel see our Where and When page.
+For information on the best times to travel to each area see our Where and When page.
 For more specific information on planning a trekking or climbing trip see our Andes Trek Planner.
-For Rock Climbing info see that page.
+For Rock Climbing information see that index page.

 VISAS

-At present visas are not needed by UK and US citizens for short stays (up to 60 days) in any of the Andean nations.
-Citizens of other countries may need visas, though most from western Europe don't.
+Citizens of other countries may need visas, although most from the EU and EEA don't.
 The requirements may change so it is best to check with your tour operator or the relevant embassy a few months before your holiday.

 FLIGHTS